-Gestational diabetes may occur during pregnancy when a woman’s blood glucose levels become too high.
-Her blood sugar usually returns to normal soon after delivery; however, if she has had gestational diabetes, then she is at increased risk for type 2 diabetes.
+Gestational diabetes (GDM) may occur during pregnancy when a woman’s blood glucose levels become too high.
+Her blood sugar usually returns to normal soon after delivery; however, if she has had GDM, then she is at increased risk for type 2 diabetes.

-Some research, including a previous MIREC study of blood arsenic (Shapiro et al., 2015) has suggested that maternal total arsenic (As) levels are associated with an increased risk of gestational diabetes (GDM).
+Some research, including a previous MIREC study of blood arsenic (Shapiro et al., 2015) has suggested that maternal total arsenic levels are associated with an increased risk of GDM.
 However, the toxicity of specific forms of arsenic is uncertain.

 In this study, organic and inorganic forms of arsenic were measured in 1st trimester urine from pregnant women in the MIREC Study.
-Women with gestational diabetes were identified from medical records.
+Women with GDM were identified from medical records.

-Among 1243 women who had a live, singleton birth and no previous history of diabetes, 4% had gestational diabetes (GDM).
-As inorganic arsenic species were rarely detected in maternal urine, this study focused on the organic arsenic species dimethylarsinic acid (DMA).
+Among 1243 women who had a live, singleton birth and no previous history of diabetes, 4% had GDM.
+As inorganic arsenic species were rarely detected in maternal urine, this study focused on the dimethylarsinic acid (or DMA, inorganic arsenic species).

 Compared to women with the lowest levels of the DMA form of arsenic, women in the highest exposure group had, on average, a 3.5 times greater risk of GDM.
 If the woman was carrying a male fetus, the association between DMA and GDM was almost 5 times greater in women with higher DMA levels in urine compared to women with the lowest levels of DMA.
 If she was carrying a female fetus and had high exposure levels, her risk of GDM was about two times greater than women with the lowest exposure levels.